mayur7891/ImageGeneratorDall-E/README.md

 ## Contributing

-We welcome contributions to the DALL-E Clone project!
+I welcome contributions to the DALL-E Clone project!
 If you would like to contribute, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: `git checkout -b my-feature`